How IFTA Tax Calculations Work

 • One-click PDF export ready for your base state filing

-Try it free for 14 days
+Try it free for 30 days

-OTR IFTA page showing auto-calculated state-by-state fuel tax breakdown with miles, gallons, tax rates, and net tax per jurisdiction
+OTR.ai IFTA page showing auto-calculated state-by-state fuel tax breakdown with miles, gallons, tax rates, and net tax per jurisdiction

-Saved per quarter on IFTA alone
+Saved per year on IFTA

-Photo to invoice
+Photo to invoice sent

-OTR handles all of this automatically
+OTR.ai handles all of this automatically